Financial & Annual Report

 Academy Trusts are independent charitable companies and are required to prepare an annual report and financial statements to the 31st August each year.
 The academy financial year mirrors the academic year (i.e. from 1st September to 31st August).

 After the financial year end, these accounts are audited by independent registered auditors.
 They are also discussed and agreed annually at the academy's Annual General Meeting (AGM) which is open to the public and normally held in December each year.
 The date, time, location and agenda for the AGM is advertised in advance on this website.
-For the financial year 2017/18, the AGM is to be held on Thursday, 13th December 2018 at 4.30p.m. in PLC Conference Room 1 at Cranford Community College.
+For the financial year 2017/18, the AGM was held on Thursday, 13th December 2018 at 4.30p.m. in PLC Conference Room 1 at Cranford Community College.

 The annual report and accounts are submitted to the Education and Skills Funding Agency (ESFA), normally in the following December/January, and filed with Companies House.